More information on Baptist History can be found here.

 - The Missionary Baptists, sometimes known as “Fullerites” most of whom became members of the Baptist Union in 1832 and trace their origins to John C. Ryland, Andrew Fuller, John Sutcliff, and William Carey.

-If you want to know more about some the background to some of these people a good place to start is the Cowper and Newton Museum in Olney, Buckinghamshire.
+If you want to know more about the background of some of these people a good place to start is the Cowper and Newton Museum in Olney, Buckinghamshire.
 John Sutcliff, John Newton and William Cowper were together in Olney from 1780-1810.
 Olney was the intellectual focus of the Missionary Baptists together with Andrew Fuller from Kettering, John C. Ryland from Northampton and Robert Hall of Arnesby.

 - The Strict Baptists who practised closed communion, subsequently most of these churches have become members of the Grace Baptist Churches.